ev3dev/ev3dev-lang-python/README.rst

 This library runs on ev3dev_.
 Before continuing, make sure that you have set up your EV3 or other ev3dev device as explained in the `ev3dev Getting Started guide`_.
-Make sure that you have a kernel version that includes ``-10-ev3dev`` or higher (a larger number).
+Make sure you have an ev3dev-stretch version greater than ``2.2.0``.
 You can check the kernel version by selecting "About" in Brickman and scrolling down to the "kernel version".
 If you don't have a compatible version, `upgrade the kernel before continuing`_.

 Usage
 -----